-Pull the recoil-starter handle lightly until you feel resistance, then pull it sharply.
+Note: When you pull the recoil-start handle, pull it lightly until you feel resistance, then pull it sharply (Figure 14).
 Allow the rope to return to the handle slowly.

 Note: If the machine does not start after several attempts, contact an Authorized Service Dealer.